diamondIPP/pROCErrorAnalyser/README.md

-# Analysis software for the diamond rate beam tests at PSI
+# Analysing tool for the read out errors of the pROC600 module